earthly/website/blog/_posts/2023-07-17-earthly-github-actions.md

 - Quote_client/ (React front-end package)
 - Quote_generator/ (Generates a text file of quotes used by the servers)

-And here is what the front-end looks like with everything is running:
+And here is what the front-end looks like with everything running:

 <div class="wide">
 ![app]({{site.images}}{{page.slug}}/app.png)\
 </div>

-Let's dive into each of the main aspects of Earthly and see how they compared to Github Actions for this project.
+Let's take a look at the project the following lenses: build consistency, simplicity, Monorepo support, and speed.

 ## Build Consistency